 Working in Thailand for a Thai company

 This is a common purpose of stay among Brits as there's always a demand for native English speakers to work as English teachers (even if they've never previously taught English).
 You'll require a letter from your new employer along with proof from them that they are a registered language school.
 Many people find this type of work by first entering Thailand as a tourist.
-If they find work with a legitimate Thai company, such as an established language school, they can then travel to a Thai embassy or consulate in one of the neighbouring countries, Laos, Malaysia, Cambodia or Myanmar (Rangoon only) and apply for a non-immigrant (B) visa, (which must be applied for outside Thailand).
+If they find work with a legitimate Thai company, such as an established language school, they can then travel to a Thai embassy or consulate in one of the neighbouring countries, Laos, Malaysia, Cambodia or Myanmar and apply for a non-immigrant (B) visa, (which must be applied for outside Thailand).

 Working in Thailand for a foreign company

 For Brits, this will (usually) be a British company that is sending them abroad to do some business in Thailand.
 A company letter is required from the company stating reasons for wanting to send employees to Thailand and a letter of invitation from a Thai company.

 Working in Thailand as a UK based sole trader (self-employed)

 If you're self-employed, you can also apply for this visa.The purpose of stay must be in line with the kind of business that you do in the UK as a sole trader.
 You need to show evidence that you really are self-employed by submitting part of your application on company-headed notepaper with name address phone, etc. Also supply the address of your website - It helps.

 Other activities such as giving lectures, attending business or vocational training courses are also covered by non-immigrant (B) visas.
 Any Thai consulate can provide up to date information.